 Bass Angler Catches Trophy Cutbow at Horsetooth

-When avid bass angler Jeff Nielsen fished Horsetooth Reservoir on Nov.
-15, he never expected that a huge cutbow trout would be his trophy catch for the day.
+When avid bass angler Jeff Nielsen fished Horsetooth Reservoir, he never expected that a huge cutbow trout would be his trophy catch for the day.
 Nielsen, who fishes Horsetooth regularly, says that he knew something was amiss as soon as the monster fish grabbed his line.

 “I knew it was a good fish as soon as I hooked him,” said Nielsen.
 “Because of the weight, I figured it wasn’t a smallmouth.
 And because of the fight, I knew it wasn’t a walleye.
 I guessed pretty quickly that I had a bruiser trout on my line.”